 Regardless of which activity takes your fancy, Bamford Edge provides stunning views over the Hope Valley and Ladybower Reservoir.

-Bamford Edge is situated in the mid to north area of the Peak District, it what’s known as the ‘High Peak’.
+It’s situated in the mid to north area of the Peak District, it what’s known as the ‘High Peak’.
 There are many popular villages that surround it – most notably Castleton and Hathersage.
 In addition, approximately half an hour east is Sheffield.

 The Peak District National Park is made up of hundreds of fields with dozens of tiny towns and villages scattered across them – all of which are connected by country lanes.
 As such, by far the easiest way to reach the trailhead of almost every walk in the Peak District is by car.